IHerbSpec/iherbspec.github.io/README.md

 ## 📬 Contact us

+For questions, feedback, or collaboration inquiries, please contact:

 J. Antonio Guzmán Q. (Antguz)

 Dawson M. White (Erythroxylum)

-Or open an issue on GitHub!
+Or open an issue on GitHub

+We welcome participation from researchers, collections professionals, and institutions interested in spectral digitization and herbarium-based research.